 Energy Harvesting is a means of powering electronic devices by scavenging many low-grade ambient, or "wasted" energy sources such as environmental vibrations, human power, thermal gradients, or pressure gradients, and their conversion into useable electrical energy.
 Energy harvesting devices are therefore potentially attractive as replacements for primary batteries in low power applications.

-It is important to distinguish EH from high-capacity power generation routes such as standalone and grid-connected photovoltaics, or marine generation, which are the focus of other subgroups: as a rule of thumb, we are looking at devices that can generate Watts or less.
+It is important to distinguish Energy Harvesting from high-capacity power generation routes such as standalone and grid-connected photovoltaics, or marine generation, which are the focus of other subgroups: as a rule of thumb, we are looking at devices that can generate Watts or less.

 Scope and focus

-The academic community has become more coordinated through the recent establishment of the Energy Harvesting Network.
+The academic community has become more coordinated through the recent establishment of the Energy Harvesting SIG.
 This is mainly focused on defining a new generation of research challenges and disseminating on research.
-The Energy Harvesting group of the ESP KTN is rather intended to focus on knowledge exchange and networking support for the business, academic and funding communities.
+The Energy Harvesting group of the Knowledge Transfer Network is rather intended to focus on knowledge exchange and networking support for the business, academic and funding communities.
 In particular, it intends to provide increased assistance for potential system integrators and end-users of the technology.

 This group is therefore for all interested in energy harvesting technologies for practical application.